 - Milk: use regular or dairy-free milk.
 Don’t have milk?
 You can make overnight oats with water, but they won’t taste as creamy.

-- Greek Yogurt: can substitute regular plain yogurt.
-Choose a fat content that works for your overall diet.
+- Greek Yogurt: substitute regular plain yogurt.
+Choose a fat content that works with your overall diet.
 Choose sugar-free varieties and sweeten to taste.
-Want to make overnight oats vegan?
-Leave out the yogurt or substitute a plant-based yogurt.
+To make your overnight oats vegan, leave out the yogurt or substitute a plant-based yogurt.

 - Peanut Butter: substitute any other nut butter.
 Got a nut allergy?
 Make allergy-friendly overnight oats by leaving out the nut butter or replacing it with sunflower butter.

 Feel free to add other mix-ins: chia seeds, flax seeds, coconut flakes, cocoa powder, nut butter, flavor extracts, etc.

 Need some overnight oats recipe inspiration?